 Now, let's say someone walks into your bank today and takes out a small business loan of $4000.
 This person now has $4000 to spend on whatever his or her business needs.
 But that doesn't mean you can only spend $1000 worth of what's in your checking account now.
 Thanks to the bank's implicit guarantee, you could go out and spend every dollar of that $5000 betting on black in Las Vegas.
 So technically the bank has created $9000 worth of spending power based on just $5000 worth of physical money.
 In an instant, $4000 worth of new money (spending power) is magically born.
 When you add up M0 plus all the value that is subsequently created, economists refer to as "M1".
 The most recent estimate of the worldwide value of M1 is $25 trillion.

 "M2" is very much like M1, except it includes less liquid assets like CDs and money market accounts.
 The current estimated worldwide value of M2 is $60 trillion.

 "M3" is the final figure, and also the most abstract.
 In its simplest form, M3 includes very illiquid assets like large long-term CDs, institutional money market funds and other financial assets that extremely wealthy people hold but cannot easily sell.
 When totaled up, M3 equals $75 trillion.
 M3 is generally considered the global money supply.

 So now that you know exactly how much money is on planet earth in its various different forms, go out and get your share!
 There is literally $75 trillion dollars out there up for grabs.
-Go out and find your $1 billion or someone else will!
+Go find your $1 billion or someone else will!

 If you want to learn a little bit more about these concepts, or if my explanation above wasn't thorough enough, check out this awesome video from Vsauce on youtube: